Alternative Views:

 to wooden rollers.

 The box is in good sturdy condition.
-Bottom box is split on one corner - see photo.
+The bottom box is split on one corner - see photo.
 The label on

 the box cover has a torn away area - see photos.
 The scroll is in excellent